 Our current favourite: Hemma Bar has a great line in comfort food just when we need it.

 And for a holiday treat, try The Scran and Scallie in Stockbridge.
 Fabulous food.

 Share your favourite images of Scottish pubs

 Have you a favourite Edinburgh pub you’ve discovered while visiting Edinburgh?
 Do let us know in the comments below.
-We’re always on the look-out for the best places to send guests who are staying at Craigwell Cottage.
+We’re always on the look-out for the best places to recommend.

 Scottish Beer Tours

-If you want to know more about the beers brewed locally or are interested in the history of brewing in Edinburgh (well you are saying in a former brewery) why not book a Scottish Beer Tour.
+If you want to know more about the beers brewed locally or are interested in the history of brewing in Edinburgh why not book a Scottish Beer Tour.
 Tours leave from the High Street.
 You will sample a great range of different beers and visit a number of pubs you may want to return to later.
 I have been on this tour and can recommend.
 For details click on the link

 If you’ve enjoyed reading our blog and want to read other blogs then click this link www.2edinburgh.com to return to our home page.